adamsteer/f4g-oceania-pdal/workshop/5-entwine.md

 # Entwine - massive point cloud organisation

-Entwine is an application which reorganises data into [https://en.wikipedia.org/wiki/Octree](octree) structures, using the Entwine Point Tile (EPT) is a format for writing out the generated octree structures and metadata to disk.
+Entwine is an application which reorganises data into [https://en.wikipedia.org/wiki/Octree](octree) structures, using the Entwine Point Tile (EPT) format.
 The emerging specification is shown here:

 https://github.com/connormanning/entwine/blob/master/doc/entwine-point-tile.md

+EPT is intended to be a lossless 3D 'slippy map' tiling scheme for point clouds, which can be read into a viewer straight from storage (as for 2D map tiles).

 ## EPT or Potree?